MaxwellBo/A-tour-of-Scala/README.md

 It is _not_ an attempt to teach functional programming from the ground up^ - rather an attempt to teach developers who might need to briefly contribute to Scala production codebases _just_ enough to get by.
 It's also designed to be a useful as a 1-on-1 teaching tool, allowing the quick creation of copy-pastable example code, with little indirection for maximal `Go to definition`-ability.

+^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/) or the [QFPL Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

+## Contributing

 Feel free to contribute!
 If there's an abstraction that you think would be useful to document in here, open a PR.
 I already have stripped down examples of `Free`, and a couple of the standard monad transformers.
 Lenses?
 Parsers?
 A proper JSON implementation?
 A proper HTTP router?
 More monad transformers?

-^ If you do want to learn functional programming from the ground up, I personally recommend [Learn You a Haskell](http://learnyouahaskell.com/) or the [QFPL Applied Functional Programming course](https://github.com/qfpl/applied-fp-course).

 ## Running